trentlarson/endorser-mobile/README.md

 - With an Endorser.ch server

   - Start with no app installed.
 Change PeriodicWorkRequest time increment in MainApplication.java to 1 MINUTES (then back to DAYS when finished testing).

   - On a public test server
     - Run in Test Mode (under Settings & Advanced Mode) and click the button to choose the test server.
   - On your machine
-    - Run endorser-ch test/test.sh, then copy the endorser-ch-test-local.sqlite3 to endorser-ch-dev.sqlite3, then run the server.
+    - Run endorser-ch test/test.sh, then copy the endorser-ch-test-local.sqlite3
+      to endorser-ch-dev.sqlite3, then run the server.

-  - Create an identifier & add name.
+  - Create an identifier.

+    - You can import a test user from [here](https://github.com/trentlarson/endorser-ch/blob/master/test/util.js#L73).
+If paste doesn't work, here are some command-line import for Android:

+      - for User #0: `adb shell input text "seminar\ accuse\ mystery\ assist\ delay\ law\ thing\ deal\ image\ undo\ guard\ initial\ shallow\ wrestle\ list\ fragile\ borrow\ velvet\ tomorrow\ awake\ explain\ test\ offer\ control"`

+        - This user has large registration and claim limits.

+      - for User #1: `adb shell input text "average\ mammal\ spice\ rebuild\ volume\ border\ tail\ bracket\ else\ absent\ sniff\ connect\ praise\ tennis\ twice\ inquiry\ summer\ crawl\ job\ nurse\ sister\ account\ tooth\ follow"`

+        - This user has a large number of items in their friend feed.

+  - Add your name.

   - After a claim:

     - On Notification screen, run the daily background check.
     - Close app (android) or background app (iOS) & see notification of new claims after 15 minutes.
 (On android, that's the minimum time to start a background task.)

   - As a second user, import via the mnemonic, eg. #3 from endorser-ch test/util.js